 This is the connection for the FLEXmax 100 cooling fan.
-See page 10.

 Accessory Terminal Block

 This block of terminals has connections for the Aux output, for the Battery Sense function, and for the Rapid Shutdown function.
 The terminals accept wire from #16 AWG to #24 AWG.